hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/12-private-module-registry/assignment.md

 2- Private Registry
 ===
-Terraform Cloud's private registry works similarly to the public Terraform Registry and helps you share Terraform providers and Terraform modules across your organization.
+HCP Terraform's private registry works similarly to the public Terraform Registry and helps you share Terraform providers and Terraform modules across your organization.

 - Visit this [Terraform AWS S3 bucket](https://registry.terraform.io/modules/cloudposse/s3-bucket/aws) to work with the module.
 Complete the following steps: